Time & Materials#

 Includes the Get Work Package function, which can be used on a journal line to fill in an activity and a reference to a WBS line.

-If a job number has been entered on the journal line and the time spent on the job is tracked on budget lines, only activities assigned to the resource or to no resource at all (=general tasks) can be chosen here.
+If a project number has been entered on the journal line and the time spent on the project is tracked on budget lines, only activities assigned to the resource or to no resource at all (=general tasks) can be chosen here.

-However, if the Job No. field has been left blank, the window for selecting an activity includes all activities from all jobs so that staff members can find their tasks without needing to know the number of a specific job.
+However, if the Project No. field has been left blank, the window for selecting an activity includes all activities from all projects so that staff members can find their tasks without needing to know the number of a specific project.

 Selecting an activity then fills in a large part of the fields found on the journal line.